ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

 Adapt the inventory file with Management IP of the Fabric Interconnect and admin's password.

-To configure the UCSM completly run
+To configure the UCSM completly for SAP HANA Solution run

     ansible-playbook -i inventory site.yml